College & University Reads Resources

 Ordering Books

-You may order your student copies through any channel of your choosing such as your school or local bookstore, online retailer, educational wholesaler or directly from Penguin Random House.
-Some schools gift books to students, others require students to purchase the book on their own, this is up to you and your program.
+You may order your student copies through your local or college bookstore, online retailer, educational wholesaler, or directly from Penguin Random House.
+Some schools gift books to students, others require students to purchase the book on their own; this is up to you and your program.

 Please email us to explore your ordering options at: commonreads@penguinrandomhouse.com